RetroDECK/ES-DE/INSTALL-DEV.md

 There are two main ways to pass options to emulators, using _extras_ or using the _data_ URI.
 There can only be a single data URI but there can be an arbitrary amount of extras.
 To understand more about the way this works, you can read about the _putExtra()_ and and _setData()_ functions here:\
 https://developer.android.com/reference/android/content/Intent

+`%MIMETYPE%` - Sets an explicit MIME type, which you need to assign using an equal sign such as %MIMETYPE%=text/plain.
+You will rarely, if ever, need to set an explicit MIME type so this variable is of limited use.
+By default Android will set the MIME type to application/octet-stream which is normally what you want.

 There are three approaches to passing game ROMs to emulators by using the following variables:

 `%ROM%` - Replaced with the absolute path to the selected ROM.
 This is a traditional method to provide the game ROM and its use will likely decrease or go away completely long term as emulators move to more modern methods.